-Maize (Zea mays L.) production in tropical Africa is constrained by a number of stress factors including a complex of insect and disease organisms that significantly reduce the quantity and quality of production (Fajemisin et al., 1984; Fajemisin, 1985; Fajemisin et al., 1985; Mihm, 1994).
+Maize (Zea mays L.) production in tropical Africa is constrained by a number of stress factors including a complex of insect and disease organisms that significantly reduce the quantity and quality of production (Fajemisin et al., 1984; Fajemisin, 1985, Fajemisin et al., 1985; Mihm, 1994).
 In Nigeria, maize streak virus (MSV) disease which is transmitted by the aphids (Cicadulina species), reduces maize grain yield particularly during the late cropping season once there is a prolong drought spell.
-The disease reached epiphytotic level in Nigeria in the 1970s, causing significant yield loss in endemic zones (Fajemisin, 1984).
-Although collaborative research efforts by maize scientists at both international centres and national agricultural research systems have succeeded in converting established varieties and breeding populations from different sources to streak resistant (Fakorede et al., 2001); newly developed varieties meant for cultivation in endemic zones, normally have genes for streak resistance incorporated into them at one stage of development or the other.
+The disease reached epiphytotic level in Nigeria in the 1970's, causing significant yield loss in endemic zones (Fajemisin, 1984).
+Although collaborative research efforts by maize scientists at both international centres and national agricultural research systems has succeeded in converting established varieties and breeding populations from different sources to streak resistant (Fakorede et al., 2001), newly developed varieties meant for cultivation in endemic zones, normally have genes for streak resistance incorporated into them at one stage of development or the other.
 One of the major constraints in varietal development is the evolution of a virulent strain to which previously resistant varieties may be susceptible (Fakorede et al., 2001).
 For example, survey of leaf diseases in the south western Nigeria showed that occurrence of other maize leaf diseases such as maize leaf rust (Pucinia polysora); maize leaf spots (Curvularia lunata) and maize ear rot (Fusarium moniliforme) are on the increase (Olakojo and Iken, 1999).
 Therefore, newly developed maize varieties are routinely evaluated in various agro-ecological zones for adaptation, yield potential and disease reactions, to identify genotypes that can replace existing cultivars and as part of the requirements for releasing suitable varieties for cultivation in farmers' fields (Olakojo and Iken, 2001).
-Furthermore, since every agro-ecology has unique growing conditions, it is important to assess newly developed varieties for yield potentials as well as reaction to other stress factors that may be unique to the environment before being recommended for cultivation.
-In the study reported herein, five (5) recently developed MSV resistant OPVs were evaluated along with an earlier version (DMR-LSR-Y) and one hybrid (Oba Super 2) as checks for two years at llorin, a typical southern guinea savanna ecology of Nigeria.
-The objectives were to (i) assess their reactions to incidence of major leaf diseases especially in the late Cropping season when MSV is a yield limiting
+Furthermore, since every agroecology has unique growing conditions, it is important to assess newly developed varieties for yield potentials as well as reaction to other stress factors that may be unique to the environment before being recommended for cultivation.
+In the study reported herein, five (5) recently developed MSV resistant OPVs were evaluated along with an earlier version

+(DMR-LSR-Y) and one hybrid (Oba Super 2) as checks for two years at Ilorin, a typical southern guinea savanna ecology of Nigeria.
+The objective was to determine their yield and agronomic potentials with the view to recommending suitable varieties either for direct cultivation in this ecology or as replacement to the existing variety